Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall - ExBulletin

 Lyfts stock was up 60% after hours Tuesday following the typo.

-Rival Uber Technologies rose 11.8% after its board authorized a stock buyback program of up to $7 billion.
+Rival Uber Technologies rose 11.7% after its board authorized a share buyback program of up to $7 billion.
 Investors tend to like these programs because they send cash directly to shareholders and can increase earnings per share.

 The company forecast first-quarter revenue that would meet or exceed Wall Street expectations.
 However, Airbnb said the pace of growth in bookings is expected to moderate from the fourth quarter through the first.